 - Community Priorities Selection Participants chose up to five priorities that were important to them from a list of options.
 Participants were also encouraged to add priorities to the list if they felt something important was missing.
-Participants recorded selections in individual workbooks. - SWOT Analysis In small groups, participants discussed strengths, weaknesses, opportunities, and threats in reference to the six renewable energy technologies summarized during the presentation.
+Participants recorded selections in individual workbooks. - Participants at the first round of public workshops discuss local SWOT Analysis - In small groups, participants values and priorities. discussed strengths, weaknesses, opportunities, and threats in reference to the six renewable energy technologies summarized during the presentation.
 Facilitators recorded participant comments. - Evaluation Criteria Participants indicated the top three evaluation criteria the County should consider if reviewing an application for each of the six renewable energy technologies that were summarized during the presentation.
 Participants recorded selections in individual workbooks.